dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ### User interface
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>The interface is very basic and to the point.
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>The interface is very basic and to the point.
 Takes a few extra remote click to open an app and view content, but everything loads quickly.</li>
 </ul>

 ### App support
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Roku is vendor-agnostic, and all major platforms are supported.
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Roku is vendor-agnostic, and all major platforms are supported.
 Youtube, Youtube TV, Playstation Vue, Sling TV, Amazon Prime Video are all present.
 Don't expect Apple's streaming video service to come for a while, though.</li>
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>The mobile app replicates the remote, but also allows app switching, and browsing for video content, like a media service.
+  <li><span class="fa-li" ><i class="fas fa-plus</span>The mobile app replicates the remote, but also allows app switching, and browsing for video content, like a media service.
 The app also offers a cool feature where you can connect headphones to the phone and listen to the Roku audio using your phone.</li>
 </ul>

 ### Voice Search and Control
 <ul class="fa-ul">
-<li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span> Searching for a movie or TV show with Roku will present all the free, free with ads, subscription, and rental options.
+<li><span class="fa-li" ><i class="fas fa-plus"></i></span> Searching for a movie or TV show with Roku will present all the free, free with ads, subscription, and rental options.
 Roku isn't trying to push you towards Amazon options, unlike Amazon being Amazon.</li>
-<li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span> <a href="https://support.roku.com/article/360009649613-how-do-i-control-my-roku-streaming-device-with-the-google-assistant-">Google Assistant</a> and <a href="https://blog.roku.com/alexa">Alexa</a> are officially supported, but limited to opening apps, media playback controls, or powering on TV or changing volume.
+<li><span class="fa-li" ><i class="fas fa-plus"></i></span> <a href="https://support.roku.com/article/360009649613-how-do-i-control-my-roku-streaming-device-with-the-google-assistant-">Google Assistant</a> and <a href="https://blog.roku.com/alexa">Alexa</a> are officially supported, but limited to opening apps, media playback controls, or powering on TV or changing volume.
 So you can tell a nearby Google Home speaker to pause the Roku, in case you have an emergency bathroom break.</li>
-<li><span class="fa-li" ><i class="fas fa-meh"></i></span>Lack of deep voice integration on all Roku apps.
+<li><span class="fa-li" ><i class="fas fa-minus"></i></span>Lack of deep voice integration on all Roku apps.
 Roku can search for titles and show availability on platforms, but it won't auto-play the video for you.
 That's fine with me, since deep integration doesn't exist for most apps anyways.</li>
 </ul>

 ### Casting from phone to TV
 <ul class="fa-ul">
-<li><span class="fa-li" ><i class="fas fa-meh"></i></span> Casting from phone to Roku works on some apps like Netflix, Youtube, Youtube TV, but not Hulu or Plex.
-Chromecast is still the winner here.</li>
+<li><span class="fa-li" ><i class="fas fa-minus"></i></span> Chromecast remains the king of casting, ~.
+It is possible to cast Youtube videos to the Roku, but ~ videos may fail to play.
+Casting is not supported on anything else.
+In my initial testing, casting with Netflix worked, but that feature seems to have disappeared for me.</li>
 </ul>

 ### Remote
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>The Roku remote has buttons for TV power and volume control (on premium devices only, like Streaming Stick+) , which also works with your AV receiver or sound bar if connected with HDMI ARC.</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>The Roku remote has buttons for TV power and volume control (on premium devices only, like Streaming Stick+) , which also works with your AV receiver or sound bar if connected with HDMI ARC.</li>
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>There are dedicated Netflix and Hulu buttons on the remote, but I rarely use them.</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>There are dedicated Netflix and Hulu buttons on the remote, but I rarely use them.</li>
 </ul>

 ### Home Assistant Installation and Integration
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Roku is easily detected and automatically integrated with Home Assistant as a media player and remote if the <a href="https://www.home-assistant.io/components/discovery/">Discovery component</a> is enabled.</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Roku is easily detected and automatically integrated with Home Assistant as a media player and remote if the <a href="https://www.home-assistant.io/components/discovery/">Discovery component</a> is enabled.</li>
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Home Assistant can leverage the <a href="https://www.home-assistant.io/components/roku/">Roku component</a> as a universal remote, with the ability to send commands from Home Assistant to change TV inputs, etc. This is a unique Roku/HA feature.</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Home Assistant can leverage the <a href="https://www.home-assistant.io/components/roku/">Roku component</a> as a universal remote, with the ability to send commands from Home Assistant to change TV inputs, etc. This is a unique Roku/HA feature.</li>
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>Sending a play/pause command from Home Assistant to the Roku takes only one to two seconds to register.</li>
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Sending a play/pause command from Home Assistant to the Roku takes only one to two seconds to register.</li>
-  <li><span class="fa-li" ><i class="fas fa-sad-tear"></i></span>Home Assistant cannot detect media player status (play/pause); it can only detect whether a Roku app is loaded.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Home Assistant cannot detect media player status (play/pause); it can only detect whether a Roku app is loaded.
 Media player status also takes 2-3 seconds to update in Home Assistant.
 Seems to be the worst of the three.</li>
 </ul>

 <div class="row">